chipsalliance/chisel/docs/src/main/tut/chisel3/memories.md

 (The `DontCare` is there to make Chisel's [unconnected wire detection](unconnected-wires) aware that reading while writing is undefined.)

-If the same `Mem` address is both written and sequentially read on the same clock edge, or if a sequential read enable is cleared, then the read data is undefined.
+If the same memory address is both written and sequentially read on the same clock edge, or if a sequential read enable is cleared, then the read data is undefined.

+### `Mem`: combinational/asynchronous-read, sequential/synchronous-write

+Creating asynchronous-read versions of the examples above simply involves replacing `SyncReadMem` with `Mem`.

 ### Masks